denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 The concatenation happens.
-Step-by-step it looks like this:
+Step-by-step, it looks like this:

 ```js
 [1, 2, 3] + [4, 5, 6]